anitab-org/anitab-forms-web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been published in downstream modules

+**Desktop (please complete the following information):
+OS: Any
+Browser: Any
+Version: Any